Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/de-mystifying-linq.md

 }
 ```

 And that is our count implementation done.
-There is a bit more on the implications of the concept of count shortly…
+There will be a bit more on the implications of the concept of count shortly…

 ## Where